opencv/opencv/modules/ml/doc/support_vector_machines.rst

 .. highlight:: cpp

-Originally, support vector machines (SVM) was a technique for building an optimal (in some sense) binary (2-class) classifier.
-Then the technique has been extended to regression and clustering problems.
-SVM is a partial case of kernel-based methods, it maps feature vectors into higher-dimensional space using some kernel function, and then it builds an optimal linear discriminating function in this space (or an optimal hyper-plane that fits into the training data, ...). in the case of SVM the kernel is not defined explicitly.
+Originally, support vector machines (SVM) was a technique for building an optimal binary (2-class) classifier.
+Later the technique has been extended to regression and clustering problems.
+SVM is a partial case of kernel-based methods.
+It maps feature vectors into a higher-dimensional space using a kernel function and builds an optimal linear discriminating function in this space or an optimal hyper-plane that fits into the training data.
+In case of SVM, the kernel is not defined explicitly.
 Instead, a distance between any 2 points in the hyper-space needs to be defined.

-The solution is optimal in a sense that the margin between the separating hyper-plane and the nearest feature vectors from the both classes (in the case of 2-class classifier) is maximal.
-The feature vectors that are the closest to the hyper-plane are called "support vectors", meaning that the position of other vectors does not affect the hyper-plane (the decision function).
+The solution is optimal, which means that the margin between the separating hyper-plane and the nearest feature vectors from both classes (in case of 2-class classifier) is maximal.
+The feature vectors that are the closest to the hyper-plane are called "support vectors", which means that the position of other vectors does not affect the hyper-plane (the decision function).

 There are a lot of good references on SVM.
-Here are only a few ones to start with.
+You may consider starting with the following:

 *
-    **[Burges98] C. Burges.
-"A tutorial on support vector machines for pattern recognition", Knowledge Discovery and Data Mining 2(2), 1998.**
+    [Burges98] C. Burges. *A tutorial on support vector machines for pattern recognition*, Knowledge Discovery and Data Mining 2(2), 1998.
     (available online at
     http://citeseer.ist.psu.edu/burges98tutorial.html
     ).

 *
-    **LIBSVM - A Library for Support Vector Machines.
-By Chih-Chung Chang and Chih-Jen Lin** (
+    Chih-Chung Chang and Chih-Jen Lin. *LIBSVM - A Library for Support Vector Machines* (
     http://www.csie.ntu.edu.tw/~cjlin/libsvm/
     )